OnyeCode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "9-John_Doe" file is a bash script that sets the mode of the file hello to this: " -rwxr-x-wx ".
 "10-mirror_permissions" file is a bash script that ets the mode of the file hello the same as olleh’s mode.
 "11-directories_permissions" file is a bash script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users, and regular files should not be changed.
+"12-directory_permissions" file is a bash script that creates a directory called my_dir with permissions 751 in the working directory.